durham-university/vagrant-spotlight/readme.md

 rails server -b 0.0.0.0
 ```

-You should now be able to (access Spotlight)[http://localhost:7000/].
+You should now be able to [access Spotlight](http://localhost:7000/).